Patriarch Nikon of Moscow: Nikon leaves Moscow (1658)

 Almost as a test of wills and, perhaps, hoping to dramatize his own importance and indispensability, Nikon publicly stripped himself of his patriarchal vestments in 1658, and went to live at the New Jerusalem Monastery, that he, himself, founded in the town of Istra, 40 kilometers west of Moscow.
 But he actually did not officially resign from his position.

 For nearly two years Tsar Alexius and Nikon remained estranged and their conflict unresolved.
 In February 1660 a synod was held at Moscow to elect a new Patriarch to the throne, vacant now for nearly two years.
 The synod decided not only that a new patriarch should be appointed, but that Nikon had forfeited both his archiepiscopal rank and his priests orders.

-Against the second part of the synod's decision, however, the great ecclesiastical expert Epifany Slavinetsky protested energetically, and ultimately the whole inquiry collapsed.
+Against the second part of the synod's decision, however, the great ecclesiastical expert Epiphanius Slavinetsky protested energetically, and ultimately the whole inquiry collapsed.
 The tsar was unwilling to enforce the decrees of the synod being unsure of its ecclesiastical validity.

 For six years longer the Russian Orthodoxy remained without a patriarch.
 Every year the question of Nikon's deposition became more complicated and confusing.
 Almost every contemporary Eastern Orthodox scholar was consulted on the subject, and no two authorities agreed.
 At last the matter was submitted to a pan-Orthodox synod.